famished-tiger/Macros4Cuke/README.md

   All this can be done directly in your feature files without programming step definitions.

 ### Highlights ###
-* Works with out-of-the-box Cucumber (including version 2.0.0!)
+* Works with out-of-the-box Cucumber
 * Simple installation and setup (no programming required),
 * Familiar syntax for macro-step definitions,
-* Substep sequence can be of arbitrary length,
+* Sub-step sequence can be of arbitrary length,
 * Macro-steps may have data arguments,
 * Data values can be passed to the sub-steps,
 * Domain neutral: applicable to any kind of application that can be driven with Cucumber,
 * A group of sub-steps can be made conditional.

 Since version 0.4.00, it is also possible to [list all the encountered macro definitions](#listing-all-the-macro-definitions).

 ## A quick example ##
 Here is a macro-step example taken from our demo files: